AndreyGrin/node-magic-ball/readme.md

 ```
 Remember to enclose your question in quotes.

+### Jokes instead of predefined answers
+Turn your experience to more joy with programmer jokes built-it!

+Change `REPLY_WITH_JOKE=true` in `.env` file and magic ball will tell you a joke!

 ### License
 Magic Ball is open-source software licensed under the MIT License.